 The SATA connectors conform to SATA 3Gb/s standard and are compatible with SATA 1.5Gb/s standard.
 Each SATA connector supports a single SATA device.
 The AMD SB710 South Bridge supports RAID 0, RAID 1, RAID 10, and JBOD.
-Refer to Chapter 4, "Configuring SATA Hard Drive(s)," for instructions on configuring a RAID array.
+Refer to Chapter 4, "Configuring a RAID Set," for instructions on configuring a RAID array.